softcorp-io/hqs-user-service/README.md

 ## Overview

-HQS User Service is a microservice part of the HQS Platform.
+Hqs User Service is a microservice part of the hqs platform.
 The service is respnsible for creating, updating, deleting and validating users.
 It's build using an GRPC architecture and uses a Mongo database for storing users and tracking & blocking JWT tokens as well as storing a history of login attempts.
 For storage, we currently use DigitalOcean Spaces, but are looking to move to Caddy or Nginx.
 We'we made a few speed tests, which you can find under expiriments.
 The service is tested on a macbook pro with 16 gb of ram and a quad core i7 proccessor.

 ## Functions